Program overview

 Program Overview

 Agribusiness is the study of agricultural production, focusing on managing each step of the supply chain from farm to table.
 This dynamic and complex field is adaptive and flexible, responding to new technological advances while ensuring sustainability on a global scale.
-Graduates of the Agri-Business Management program will emerge with a competitive edge, equipped with a solid understanding of business fundamentals and industry-specific training.
+Graduates of the Agri-Business Management program will possess a competitive edge, equipped with a solid understanding of business fundamentals and industry-specific training.

 Program Structure